hteumeuleu/playorama/README.md

 * `Left` and `Right`: toggle through different playback speed
 * `Crank`: change playback speed up to 4x

-### 1.2.
-Download and install

-1. Download the latest release at https://github.com/hteumeuleu/playorama/releases .
-2. Get the `Playorama.pdx` file.
-3. Sideload it to your Playdate device.
-(You can refer to the official [Sideloading Playdate games](https://help.play.date/games/sideloading/) documentation.)
+If the video is paused, using `Left` and `Right` or the `Crank` will move frame by frame.

 ### 1.3.
+Options

+Playorama has two options available in the Playdate System Menu:

+* VCR effect: adds a VCR pause effect to the video when going fast forward, backward or frame by frame.
+* Log: show errors that occured while opening your own video and audio files.

-Add videos
+### 2. Add videos

 1. Connect your Playdate to your computer in [Data Disk mode](https://help.play.date/games/sideloading/#data-disk-mode).
 2. In the main `Data` folder, locate or create the folder the app has access to.
-The folder shall be named `com.hteumeuleu.playorama` if you sideloaded the app over a USB connection, or `user.xxxx.playorama` (where `xxxx` should be replaced by your user number used in other folder names) if you sideloaded the app through the Playdate website.
+The folder shall be named either:
+	* `com.hteumeuleu.playorama` if you sideloaded the app over a USB connection,
+	* `user.xxxx.playorama` if you sideloaded the app through the Playdate website (where `xxxx` should be replaced by your user number used in other folder names).
 3. Add your video and audio files inside.
 Both files should have the same base name (for example: `sample.pdv` and `sample.pda`).

-### 1.4.
+### 2.1.
 Sample videos

 You can download the following videos to try it out.

 _(Coming soon!)_

-Download an archive and extract it in the application data folder (See `1.3.` above.).
+Download an archive and extract it in the application data folder (See `2.` above.).

-### 1.5.
+### 2.2.
 Encode your own videos

 #### Using the online Playdate Video Encoder